Exotik850/quick-oxibooks-sql/README.md

 let min_balance = 1000.0;
 let ids = vec!["1", "2", "3"];

-let query = qb_sql!(
+// You can pass in an iterator or a slice for the `in` clause, or a tuple of literals. let query = qb_sql!(
     select display_name, balance from Customer
     where balance >= min_balance